-The Company's revenues, are largely derived from the production, sale and distribution of agricultural products or products related to the growth of such agricultural products.
+The Company's revenues are largely derived from the production, sale and distribution of agricultural products or products related to the growth of such agricultural products.
 The price of production, sale and distribution of these products will fluctuate widely and is affected by numerous factors beyond the Company's control, including international, economic and political trends, expectations of inflation, currency exchange fluctuations, interest rates, global or regional consumptive patterns, speculative activities and increased production due to new production and distribution developments and improved production and distribution methods.
-The effect of these factors on the price of the Company's products and, therefore, the economic viability of any of the Company's business, cannot accurately be predicted.
+The effect of these factors on the price of the Company's products and, therefore, the economic viability cannot accurately be predicted.